FizaShaikh293/thm-writeups/B99/B99-writeup.md

 !/bin/sh
 ```

-This drops into a root shell, where the root flag is located.
+And just like that, root.
+No exploit, no CVE, just a sudoers entry somebody really shouldn't have written.
+The root flag is sitting right there, unbothered.

 ```
 Answer 2 — Root flag: 63a9f0ea7bb98050796b649e85481845